MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-sap-hana.md

 ### Limitations of SAP HANA
-There are also a few limitations to using the preview version of **SAP HANA**, shown below:
+There are also a few limitations to using **SAP HANA**, shown below:

 -   NVARCHAR strings are truncated to maximum length of 4000 Unicode characters